nucleom42/validy/README.md

 class ValidyFoo
   include Validy
-  validy_on method: :validate # must be implemented method, which will be triggered for defining valid state of the instance.
+  validy_on method: :validate # must be implemented method, which will be target for triggering while defining valid state of the target instance.

   attr_accessor :foo, :fool, :foolish